se-edu/learningresources/contents/uix/accessibility.md

 Unlike other web accessibility issues, there is no quick fix to issues arising from cognitive disabilities.
 The rule of thumb you can follow is to always design your websites to be as logical, consistent, and usable as possible.
 Here is a checklist that you can follow:

 * Avoid distractions: <br>
-People with cognitive disabilities are more easily distracted, or they may have heightened sensory awareness where busy pages can be overwhelming.
+People with cognitive disabilities are more easily distracted, or they may have heightened sensory awareness where cluttered pages can be overwhelming.
-  * Avoid movement unless the moving elements can be frozen by the user
+  * Avoid unnecessary movements from animations or moving elements
   * Have a clean and uncluttered design

   Here's a comparison of a cluttered vs clean website landing page taken from British Gas website.